Making the UK greener, one house at a time

 Looking ahead, energy prices are expected to rise again in January 2024 due to typical seasonal fluctuations in energy demand.
 The Energy Price Cap is set to increase to £1,928 per year for a typical household from 1 January 2024, which translates to a per kWh cost of 28.6p for electricity.

-As we move into 2024, we must continue monitoring these trends to navigate the ever-changing energy landscape. effectively
+As we move into 2024, we must continue monitoring these trends to effectively navigate the ever-changing energy landscape.
+Today, the energy price cap for electricity has been reduced.

 In 2023, the average cost of electricity per kWh in the UK was 27p.
 Various factors, including the wholesale cost of energy, operational costs for energy suppliers, and government policies, influence this cost.
 One such policy that significantly impacted the cost of electricity in 2023 was the Energy Price Cap (EPC).